vmware-tanzu/community-edition/docs/site/content/docs/azure-mgmt.md

 ## General Requirements {#general-requirements}

 * [ ] Ensure Tanzu Community Edition is installed locally on your bootstrap machine.
-See [Install Tanzu Community Edition](cli-installation).
+See [Install the Tanzu CLI](cli-installation).

 * [ ] Ensure the Azure CLI is installed locally.
 See [Install the Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli) in the Microsoft Azure documentation.